Nain Rouge

 Representation of Nain Rouge used to promote Detroit Beer Company "Detroit Dwarf" lager.

 The Nain Rouge (French for "red dwarf") is a legendary creature of the Detroit, Michigan area whose appearance is said to presage misfortune for the white settlers of the area.
 There are no records that indicate the legend of the Nain Rouge existed prior to the 1880s.

 According to various narratives surrounding the figure, Detroit's founder Antoine de la Mothe Cadillac was told by a fortuneteller to appease the Nain Rouge, but he instead attacked it with his cane and shouted, "Get out of my way, you red imp!"
 As a consequence, a string of bad luck befell Cadillac; he was charged with abuse of power and reassigned to Louisiana, later returning to France where he was briefly imprisoned and eventually lost his fortune.
 The Nain Rouge is also known as "the Demon of the Strait."

 The Nain Rouge legend has become part of contemporary Detroit culture.
-There are several alcoholic drinks named after the Nain Rouge, and the legend has been the basis for the films Devil's Night: Dawn of the Nain Rouge and Eric Millikin's The Dance of the Nain Rouge.
-Each Spring, there is an event called the Marche du Nain Rouge where hundreds of people chase the Nain Rouge out of the city and burn them in effigy.
+There are several alcoholic drinks named after the Nain Rouge, and the legend has been the basis for the film Devil's Night: Dawn of the Nain Rouge and a series of multiple artworks by Eric Millikin.
+Each Spring, there is an event called the Marche du Nain Rouge where hundreds of people chase a person dressed as the Nain Rouge out of the city and then burn the Nain Rouge in effigy.